kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Glob Patterns.md

 `[a-z]`         | matches one char in range |
 `[!abc]`        | matches one char not in given |
 [!a-z]`         |                               |

+- in some cases (gitignore) you can start patterns with a foward slash `/` to avoid recursivity
+- end a pattern with `/` to match directories